Richard Aldington: Exile

+Death

-Aldington died in Sury on 27 July 1962, shortly after being honoured in Moscow on the occasion of his seventieth birthday and the publication of some of his novels in Russian translation.
-He was fêted in the USSR, "even if some of the fêting was probably because he had, in his writings, sometimes suggested that the England he loved could, in certain of its aspects, be less than an earthly paradise."
-He is buried in the local cemetery in Sury.
-He left one daughter, Catherine, the child of his second marriage; she died in 2010.
+Aldington died of a heart attack in Sury-en-Vaux on 27 July 1962, shortly after being honoured in Moscow on the occasion of his 70th birthday and the translation of some of his novels into Russian.
+He was honored in the Soviet Union, "even if some of the fêting was probably because he had, in his writings, sometimes suggested that the England he loved could, in certain of its aspects, be less than an earthly paradise."

+Aldington is buried in the cemetery in Sury-en-Vaux.
+He was survived by a daughter, Catherine, the child of his second marriage, who died in 2010.

 Legacy

 On 11 November 1985 Aldington was among 16 Great War poets commemorated in stone at Westminster Abbey's Poet's Corner.
-The inscription on the stone is a quotation from the work of a fellow Great War poet, Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."